-About our straight-through processing loan origination system
+About our straight-through processing digital origination system

-"Straight-through processing loan origination" is quite a mouthful.
+"Straight-through processing origination" is quite a mouthful.
 Especially when you prefix it with "digital".
-But as you know that's the new holy grail in the lending world - a digital solution that automates the entire origination process, from lead capture, credit assessment and credit decisioning, right through to mortgage document preparation and settlement.
+But as you know that's the new holy grail in the lending world - a digital solution that automates the entire lending process, from customer onboarding to settlement.

 No human intervention, whatsoever.
 Unless, of course, there's a policy exception.
 Then the system will tell you something needs your attention, and you can get a real, thinking human onto it.

 It will drastically reduce your cost to serve by cutting headcount costs and error rate, dramatically improve customer satisfaction, and significantly boost productivity, while simultaneously increasing your capacity to meet regulatory obligations.

 Perhaps most importantly, it keeps you relevant.
-It gives your customers what they actually want: faster loan processing and fewer hoops to jump through.
-Straight-through loan origination processing keeps you relevant.
 It gives your customers what they actually want: faster loan processing and fewer hoops to jump through.